ltung7/idosell/readme.md

 // Will return Object: { ordersSerialNumbers: [ 123, 456, 789 ] }
 ```

-## examples
+## Examples

-Read documentation and examples on [This page](https://idosell-converter.vercel.app/examples)
+Read documentation from this package and more examples on [This page](https://idosell-converter.vercel.app/examples)